Parallel transport for Higgs bundles over p-adic curves: Parallel transport for Higgs bundles

 Then, these almost isomorphisms fit into the following diagram

-Two horizontal arrows are almost isomorphisms due to the cohomological descent.
-Then we conclude the isomorphism of $(\bB_{X,n})^{\alpha}$-modules \eqref{eq:adm pltf}. \end{proof} \begin{secnumber} For $m\ge n \ge 1$, the functors $\mathbb{L}_m$ and $\mathbb{L}_n$ are compatible up to almost isomorphisms via reduction (\cite{Xu17} lemma 8.13).
+Two vertical arrows are almost isomorphisms due to the cohomological descent and corollary \ref{c:coh desent}.
+Then, we conclude the isomorphism of $(\bB_{X,n})^{\alpha}$-modules \eqref{eq:adm pltf}. \end{proof} \begin{secnumber} For $m\ge n \ge 1$, the functors $\mathbb{L}_m$ and $\mathbb{L}_n$ are compatible up to almost isomorphisms via reduction (\cite{Xu17} lemma 8.13).
 By considering the projective system $(\mathbb{L}_n)_{n\ge 1}$, we obtain following functor (\cite{Xu17} 8.14.1):

 By passing to categories up to isogeny, the functor $\mathbb{L}_{\BQ}$ factors through the full subcategory $\LS(X_{\overline{\eta},\fet}^{\Nc},\breve{\oo})_{\BQ}$, which is equivalent to $\Rep(\pi_1(X_{\overline{\eta}},\overline{x}),\bC)$ \eqref{eq:LS RepC} (c.f. \cite{Xu17} 8.14):